mingyuen78/responsive_pixi/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

+A sample project with pixiJs 7.
+It showcases how to redraw content that always centerize into canvas size across multiple device.
-Sensible webpack 5 boilerplate using Babel, PostCSS and Sass.
+This is using webpack 5 boilerplate using Babel, PostCSS and Sass.

 ## Installation